 Labor union membership is intended as a way to protect employees from rights violations in their workplace, such as discrimination, overtime without pay, retaliation, privacy and whistleblower rights, however, many employees may be opposed to joining a labor union for a variety of reasons.
 Regardless of union status, all employees are still responsible for fulfilling their individual job requirements.

-There’s no doubt that every single workplace is different.
+Every workplace is different.
 Every company has their own unique mission, core values, policies, culture and benefits, which vary by region, industry, size and employer.
 Each time an employee moves into a new role, industry or company, they bring their previous work experiences and skills with them.

 For employers, it’s often beneficial to attract talent with diverse work experience, even hiring out-of-market candidates.
 Such experiences can help your team better understand different aspects of your own industries or reach new customer markets, so don’t count candidates out just because they have different workplace experiences.